Siela Bynoe speaks at the Nassau County Democrats' election night...

 On the campaign trail, the candidates have focused on taxes, education, water quality, rail service and Gov. Kathy Hochul’s now-scrapped congestion pricing plan.

-In the 18th Assembly District, Democrat Noah Burroughs, a former player for the New York Jets, was competing for an open seat in Hempstead, against Republican Danielle Samantha Smikle, 27, of Freeport, a high school teacher at a charter school in Uniondale.
+In the 18th Assembly District, Democrat Noah Burroughs, a former player for the New York Jets, captured an open seat in Hempstead, defeating Republican Danielle Samantha Smikle, 27, of Freeport, a high school teacher at a charter school in Uniondale.

-Burroughs, 48, of Hempstead Village, who teaches history in the Hempstead Union Free School District and has been a Hempstead Village trustee since 2022, had an early lead and is looking to succeed Darling, who did not run for reelection.
+Burroughs, 48, of Hempstead Village, who teaches history in the Hempstead Union Free School District and has been a Hempstead Village trustee since 2022, will succeed Darling, who did not seek reelection.

-In the 21st Assembly District, Republican Assemb.
-Brian Curran, 56, of Lynbrook, was trailing longtime rival Democrat Judy Griffin, 61, of Rockville Centre, in their third head-to-head race in the past six years.
+In the 21st Assembly District, Democrat Judy Griffin, 61, of Rockville Centre, beat longtime rival Republican Assemb.
+Brian Curran, 56, of Lynbrook, in their third head-to-head race in the past six years.
 Curran won the seat in 2010 and held it until 2018, when Griffin unseated him.
 Four years later, Curran returned, beating Griffin by 138 votes.

 SUBSCRIBE